 Fundraising incentive prize levels have been adjusted as well.

-Please note: You have until July 23 to earn incentive prizes.
-Date/time for top fundraiser determination TBD.
+Please note: You have until Friday, July 16 at 5PM to earn incentive prizes.

 Registrations cannot be transferred to next year and donations to the 2021 event will stay in the 2021 event.
 The Tri for a Cure is a critical fundraiser for Maine Cancer Foundation and all proceeds will support Mainers impacted by cancer.

 Please visit our FAQ page for more details.

 You can print a donor letter to send to your friends and family here.